 Our students have opportunities to carry out research in any of more than 200 biomedical research labs.
 The BSTP faculty list is one way to identify potential research mentors.
-Biochemistry majors should check with their advisors for help in choosing a lab.
-If you have not declared a Biochemistry major, contact Dr. David Samols to check if a lab is a good fit.
+Biochemistry majors may also discuss potential research labs with their Biochemistry faculty major advisor.
+Students engaged in research before declaring a Biochemistry major should confirm with the Biochemistry undergraduate program director that their project satisfies the Biochemistry major research requirement.